 The trauma of defeat saw a flourishing of German mythology.
 The name Walhalla is plucked from Norse mythology, and was accompanied in literature by the reimagining of German folktales by the Brothers Grimm.
 A more straightforward time in which to find refuge.
 Its ultimate expression was Wagner’s Ring Cycle, and you’ll find Valkyries inside Walhalla as well.
 It’s no surprise that Ludwig built his Nordic-Greek fusion close to Regensburg, where the Holy Roman Empire had its parliament.

 Ludwig’s vision was to showcase the most renowned German’s from the arts, sciences, military and politics – not to forget royalty.
-Men, for they are almost all men, who forged the very sense of what it meant to be German.
-They are bookended by the two greatest German victories over foreign invaders: the defeat of the Romans in the 9th century, and the liberation from French occupation.
+Men, for they are almost all men, who forged the sense of what it meant to be German.
+They are bookended by the two greatest German victories over foreign invaders: the defeat of the Romans in 9 AD, and the liberation from French occupation.

 Inside, it soon becomes clear that what Ludwig considered to be German seems, today, to be taking liberties.
 Here are Swiss, Flemish, Dutch, Danes, Poles and even Alfred the Great, Anglo-Saxon King of England.
 One of the few women in the ranks of great Germans is Catherine the Great, Tsarina of Russia.
 The French authorities had issues with Charlemagne’s inclusion.